Fred-QS/CNRS-Data-Manager/cnrs-data-manager/readme.txt

 = Installation Instructions =
 1. Upload `cnrs-data-manager` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the CNRS DM link from the main menu
+3. Click on the My JRU link from the main menu
-4. Check out the help by clicking the help icon and create your first package.

 The CNRS Data Manager requires php 8.1 or higher.